Newly discovered astrology in Emily Dickinson’s famous poem, “Because I Could Not Stop for Death/He Kindly Stopped for Me.”

 by Matthew Swann for Astrostyle

-Harold Bloom, the late Yale literary critic, even believed Dickinson’s paradoxical genius to be the equal of English playwright, William Shakespeare.
+Harold Bloom, the late Yale literary critic, was so enamored of Dickinson’s lyrical gifts, he believed her to be the equal of English playwright William Shakespeare.
 With television shows dedicated to her mythical life available from Amazon and Apple TV, Emily Dickinson’s popularity has now reached cult-like status with academics and the general public.

 Nature Assigns the Sun –